bajrangCoder/acode-plugin-acodex/readme.md

 - To use AcodeX, press `Ctrl+K` or search for `"Open Terminal"` in the command palette (press `Ctrl+Shift+P` to open the command palette).
 - Enter the port number, and the terminal will start.
 - Plus `+` icon to create new session
-- Use the minus icon button to hide the terminal while coding and the terminal button to show it.
+- Use the minus icon button to hide the terminal while coding and the terminal button or `Ctrl-Shift-T` to show it.
 - You can also drag the terminal panel around by clicking and dragging through the terminal header area.
 - The `✗` button is for closing the terminal.
 - The folder icon button on the terminal header is for navigating to opened files (in the editor) directory.